Interviews: 1971-1978 — transcripts, audio recordings, letters and notes

 - Foster, Rev./Mrs. Charles.
-At their home, Mukinge Mission, Kasempa, on 27 May 1975.
-Brief and not recorded; one page of impressions.
+Interviewed at their home, Mukinge Mission, Kasempa, on 27 May 1975.
+Our chats were brief and not recorded; one page of impressions.

 - Kanga, James.
 Frequent correspondence and conversations about traditional society from 1965-81.
-Still a personal friend who is offering advice on this website.
+Still a personal friend who has offered advice about this website.
 No notes.

-- Kasumbelesa, Mr. Discussion at his home near Kasempa, on 12 November 1978 in KiKaonde with Mr. Luka Yamba interpreting.
+- Kasumbelesa, Mr. This was a discussion at his home near Kasempa, on 12 November 1978 in KiKaonde with Mr. Luka Yamba interpreting.
 No notes.

 - Musompo, Ezekiel.
-Discussion at his home in Musompo Village, Kasempa, on 11 November 1978 in KiKaonde with Mr. Luka Yamba interpreting.
+This was a discussion at his home in Musompo Village, Kasempa, on 11 November 1978 in KiKaonde with Mr. Luka Yamba interpreting.
 No notes.

 - Samungole, Thomas K. Numerous conversations and correspondence about education, missionaries, and Christianity in Zambia between 1963 and 1981.
-Still a personal friend who is offering advice on this website.
+Still a personal friend who has offered advice about this website.
 No notes.

 - Totterdall, Horace.
-6 January 1976 and several conversations in the days following about AEF, its past and present policies.
-Clarified mission policy and its structure as it affected Zambia.
-At Wimbledon Headquarters in January 1976.
+This was a chat about the AEF on 6 January 1976 followed by several conversations in the days afterwards — its past and then current policies.
+Clarified mission policy and its structure as it affected Zambia in 1976.
+Conducted at Wimbledon Headquarters in January 1976.
 Two typed pages.

 - Wilson, T. Ernest.
-Conversation in his home at Spring Lake, New Jersey, on 11 November 1976.
+This was a conversation in his home at Spring Lake, New Jersey, on 11 November 1976.
 Talked about Brethren (CMML) policies and his missionary work, especially his personal experiences in Angola and contacts with missionaries in the NWP.
 One typed page.